fanartie/layla/README.md

 I am experienced to apply the user credential at the level of API-Gateway, and why I was attempting to apply Google login for this demo, but it may out of scope too much.
 It's only a demo, should be fine.

 >The country list

->
-Was using a country API to get 200+ items for dropdown, that's way too much for the demo purposes.
+Was using a country API to get 200+ items for dropdown, that's way too much for the demo’s purposes.
 Then I removed the code to use "hard-code" const instead.  see code [here](https://github.com/fanartie/layla/blob/main/app/src/component/DropdownCountry/index.js#L6-L13)

 >To be able to bookmark favourite album, is my first concern of frontend design.